Museums Are...? Making Museums Matter

 London

-My work focuses on home, identity, justice and storytelling, and I work closely with local communities and young people across heritage and the arts.
+My work focuses on oral history and storytelling, and I work closely with local communities and young people across the arts.
 In 2019 my exhibition exploring afro hair, Black women, femmes and non-binary people won a Making History Award from the Mayor of London and was featured in the Migration Museum.

 All Reports are copyright © the author.
 The moral right of the author has been asserted.
 The views and opinions expressed by any Fellow are those of the Fellow and not of the Churchill Fellowship or its partners, which have no responsibility or liability for any part of them.